 Data_Type ArrName [ArrSize];

 - Data_type: It will decide the type of elements the array will accept.
-For example, If we want to store integers, then we declare the Data Type as int, If we want to store floating-point values, then we declare the Data Type as float, etc
+For example, If we want to store integers, then we declare the Data Type as int.
+If we want to store floating-point values, then we declare the Data Type as float, etc

 - ArrName: This is the name you want to give to it.
 For example, students, age, marks, employees, etc

 - Arr_Size: Number of elements an array can hold or store.
-For example, if Arr_Size =10, then it will hold 10 values.
+For example, if Arr_Size =10, it will hold 10 values.

 For Example,